-MotionHut has been hard at work over the past year in collaboration with producer Helen Curston, the Medway African and Caribbean Association and Chatham Historic Dockyard to develop and shoot an engaging documentary film entitled “Untold Stories: A History of Black People In Kent”.
+MotionHut worked in collaboration with ex-BBC producer Helen Curston, the Medway African and Caribbean Association and Chatham Historic Dockyard to develop and shoot an engaging documentary film entitled “Untold Stories: A History of Black People In Kent”, presented by former Blue Peter presenter Ayo Akinwolere.

 Untold Stories: A Documentary of Kent’s Black History looks at this popular county, well-known for its cathedral and castle but where less perhaps seems to be known about its multi-cultural past.